SebFernandez/Battleship/README.md

 # Battleship

 Might be with bugs, I will check soon if there are serious bugs.
 I'm not with much time and to be constant with the code has been difficult.

 First of all, I wanted to have the game running.
-The next step is to set up an IA, just very simple but being a beginner this is a big challenge for me.
+The next step is to set up an IA, just very simple.

+:simple_smile: